JusticeOkp/AWS-Terraform/README.md

 # Using Terraform to deploy a vpc.

 This project was practice using Terraform to deploy a vpc on aws.
-Every part of this project was example code provided by Gabe Maentz & Bryan Krausen.
+This project was created using example code.
 #

 ## Steps: